-10. Prospectus composed of separate documents: duplication of information
+10. Prospectus composed of separate documents: duplication of information n: .1.
+Caratana 11 KISK factors section

-Q) Can cross-references be made between the different documents which compose a prospectus (registration document and securities note), even if these documents are published separately, when there is duplication of information5?
+Q) Can cross-references be made between the different documents which compose a prospectus (registration document and securities note), even if these documents are published separately, when there is duplication of information?